SpaceCrab/ElectroQueue/README.md

 6. use ```git commit```to commit the changed files, this will show a text editor where you write a commit message describing what you've done
 7. use ```git push -u origin feature-name``` to push your branch to github
 * point 5-7 can all be done inside vscode under the version controll tab in the left sidebar
+8. once you've develepoed your feature go to the github page and open a pull request to merge your code into the ```main``` branch

+#### things too keep in mind

+before you start working on a branch or make a new branch, make sure you have the latest code on your machine by using ```git pull``` (not to be confused with a pull request) to update to the latest commits.
+To do this in VsCode, press the synch button in the version controll tab in the left sidebar or in the bottom left of the screen

 Reference for using git with [VsCode](https://code.visualstudio.com/docs/sourcecontrol/overview)